chamathpali/FedSim/README.md

 # FedSim
-FL

-Source code for FedSim will be updated here.
+Source code for FedSim will be available when the paper is accepted.